sco1/skyportal/README.md

 # skyportal
 A PyPortal based flight tracker powered by [Adafruit](https://io.adafruit.com/), [Geoapify](https://www.geoapify.com/), [ADSB.lol](https://adsb.lol), and [The OpenSky Network](https://opensky-network.org/).

-Heavily inspired by Bob Hammell"s PyPortal Flight Tracker ([GH](https://github.com/rhammell/pyportal-flight-tracker), [Tutorial](https://www.hackster.io/rhammell/pyportal-flight-tracker-0be6b0#story)).
+Heavily inspired by Bob Hammell's PyPortal Flight Tracker ([GH](https://github.com/rhammell/pyportal-flight-tracker), [Tutorial](https://www.hackster.io/rhammell/pyportal-flight-tracker-0be6b0#story)).

 Thank you to [markleoart](https://www.fiverr.com/markleoart) for creating the aircraft icon sprite sheets!

 ![screenshot1](./doc/screenie.bmp "SkyPortal in action") ![screenshot2](./doc/screenie_with_info.bmp "SkyPortal in action, with aircraft popup")

 ## Getting Started
 Users are assumed have read through [Adafruit's PyPortal learning guide](https://learn.adafruit.com/adafruit-pyportal).
-CircuitPython v8.2 is currently in use for this repository, no other versions are evaluated.
+CircuitPython v9.0 is currently in use for this repository, no other versions are evaluated.

 The CircuitPython libraries in `lib` are sourced from the Official and Community bundles, which can be found on the [CircuitPython libraries page](https://learn.adafruit.com/adafruit-pyportal)